ITensor/website/docs/tutorials/fermions/main.md

 Under this mapping, the fermionic creation/annihilation operators map to non-local operators in terms of the bosons.
 However, most of the non-local parts of these operators typically cancel.

-Historically this mapping was introduced to solve a difficult bosonic system by mapping it to a system of non-interacting fermions.
-Here we are interested in the reverse: mapping fermions (whether interacting or not) to bosonic systems since it is simpler for computers to deal with bosons.
+Historically this mapping was introduced to solve a bosonic system by mapping it to a system of non-interacting fermions.
+Here we are interested in the reverse: mapping fermions to bosons since it is simpler for computers to deal with bosons.

-The mapping goes as follows:
+The Jordan-Wigner mapping is defined as follows:
 $$
 c\_j = F\_1 F\_2 \cdots F\_{j-1} \,a\_j
 $$